doyougnu/hs-opt-handbook.github.io/src/glossary.rst

      CAFs are pinned memory and special treatment in the runtime system.
 Thus, heavily allocating CAFs can increase memory residency.
 See :cite:t:`jones1992implementing` Section 10.8 for more details.

+   Combinator

+      This description comes from the `Haskell wiki
+      <https://wiki.haskell.org/Combinator>`__.
+This term is used in a technical
+      sense and in an informal sense.
+In the technical sense, a combinator is a function which does not contain free variables.
+In the informal sense, a combinator refers to the combinator pattern style of organizing and designing libraries.

    DWARF : Format